MozaicWorks/SoftwareDesignStudies/README.md

 ### 3) Write your own programming language

 Writing a programming language sounds like a huge task.
 And it is, provided that you want other people to use it as well.
 Fortunately, this is only a design study, so we don't have to do much.
-From my experience, few days are enough to have a minimum programming language working.
+From my experience, a few days are enough to have a minimum programming language working.

 #### Features